JakeGWater/vpifg.com/source/workflows/BURN.rst

 The lower quality capture is immediately available for editing, and contains all the final vfx, but without any post-processing polish that may be applied.
 After editing, the higher quality footage may be substituted in using timecode to insert any clips into their correct spot in the timeline.

-BURN maintains :doc:`/fundamentals/timecode` as well as its :doc:`/fundamentals/color/pipeline`.

 .. rubric:: Illustsrated Workflow

 .. raw:: html